sayanarijit/qrcode.show/README.txt

     Main Library                https://github.com/kennytm/qrcode-rust
     Web Server                  https://github.com/tokio-rs/axum

-    Please contact the project maintainer to if you are missing from the list
+    *Only the direct dependencies for the main business logic are listed here Please contact the project maintainer if you are missing from the list

 RELATED LINKS: